questerp/awesome-erpnext/README.md

 # Awesome ERPNext

-A collection of Awesome ERPNext Resources.
+A collection of awesome ERPNext resources.

 ## Tutorials